nick-otter/nick-otter.github.io/_posts/2022-10-02-DiRT, DORA, Thin and Fat platform - Minimal takeaways from DevOps Days London 2022.md

 * Use PACT (code-first consumer-driven contract testing tool) to test Infrastructure.
 * SLA contracts for platform changes that have to pass Dev tests before deployment.
 * Platform resources are not considered implicit, there is a feature roadmap.
+* User personas for Dev teams, try and group dev needs as user personas.
 * Platform repos are completely open to Dev, innersource mentality - dev can PR immediate changes they need if there is too much of a backlog of work.
 * Understand Thin platform team or Fat platform team.